Heard 'Em Say: Background

 The filming of the music video took place in October 2005 at Macy's Herald Square, the flagship of the department stores chain.
 The visual was filmed inside the store while it was closed down for the night, with work being done over this period.
 Regarding his role, Levine recalled, "This sounds weird, but it's kind of a surrealistic Christmas world that Macy's becomes.
 I let Kanye and his family in, after hours, to spend the night.
 And he's got three kids with him and they're running around and I'm chasing them.
 It's so weird!
 There's dancing suits in the men's section, all kinds of craziness, but I'm excited about it."
 On his part, West had little rehearsal time due to being scheduled for various public appearances.
 He was set to perform the very next day at the University of Miami Convocation Center in Miami, Florida, for the kickoff of his Touch the Sky Tour (2005–06).

 West reportedly provided Gondry with $500,000 for the music video's production budget.
 Gondry, who has said that he prefers "to be more in the physical world", created the video with basic technology by stylistically molding objects.
 He filmed it frame-by-frame, shooting by recranking the camera and re-exposing the film various times.
-Utilizing his signature special effects, Gondry created a fantasy world situated inspired by the 2004 film Mary Poppins inside a department store, where inanimate objects and appliances come to life.
+Utilizing his signature special effects, Gondry created a fantasy world inspired by the 1964 film Mary Poppins, situated inside a department store where inanimate objects and appliances come to life.
 Gondry declared that doing fanciful high-budget conceptual music videos is not his main occupation, saying he does ones with "zero budget" a lot more than those with an average budget.
 Working with a large budget, he gave the visual a slick, colorful treatment.
 Gondry originally wanted to fill a department store with homeless people, a "hardcore" idea that led to West desiring something "more family-oriented, something sweet".
 The result was a high-concept video depicting West having fun with fictional children inside a deserted Macy's store, for which Levine transformed into a security guard.
 West personally found the original concept too hardcore, having concerns it may "alienate his audience" during the Christmas season.
 The video aired in the US on the week of December 19, 2005.